egeulgen/pathfindR/cran-comments.md

   This is a patch version update for 'pathfindR' containing a bug fix to address problems on Debian systems, where a function attempted to write to user’s home filespace.
-The relevant function is now updated and the issue should have been resolved.
+The relevant function was not essential and is now removed.
+Hence, the issue should have been resolved.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.